stitchdata/docs/_saas-integrations/google-ads-adwords/google-ads-adwords-latest.md

       1. Next, you’ll be prompted to log into your Google account and to approve Stitch’s access to your Google Ads data. **Note: We will only ever read your data.**
       2. Click **Authorize** to continue.
-      3. After your credentials are validated, you’ll be prompted to select the {{ integration.display_name }} profile(s) you want to connect to Stitch.
+      3. After your credentials are validated, you’ll be prompted to select the {{ integration.display_name }} profiles you want to connect to Stitch.

          If you don't see the profile(s) you want to connect, verify that you have completed the [setup requirements](#setup-requirements).
       4. When selecting profiles, keep the following in mind: